Framekiller

 A framekiller (or framebuster or framebreaker) is a technique used by websites and web applications to prevent their web pages from being displayed within a frame.
 A frame is a subdivision of a Web browser window and can act like a smaller window.
 A framekiller is usually used to prevent a website from being loaded from within a frameset without permission or as an attack, as with clickjacking.

+Framekiller scripts have largely been replaced by the usage of X-Frame-Options and Content-Security-Policy headers, which prevent the page from being loaded in a frame in the first place.
+These headers are supported by all modern browsers and do not require the use of JavaScript.
+These headers are also intended to be specified inside the web server software, rather than directly inside the HTML.

 Implementations

 Framekillers are implemented using JavaScript that validates if the current window is the main window.
 The recommended approach is to block rendering of the window by default and only unblock it after confirming the current window is the main one: